-This birthday Brownie cake is intensely chocolatey, soft yet fudgy, with the Chantilly cream and red fruit on top.
+This brownie birthday cake is intensely chocolatey, soft yet fudgy, with white chocolate whipped cream and red fruit on top.
 If you are a chocolate lover, this new twist on the brownie is just for you.
-Yes, please!
-Give me a bite!

 For the brownie: